-Polycentric systems that govern common-pool resources sustainably typically have effective and trusted monitoring tools (Ostrom 1990: 94).
+Polycentric systems that govern common-pool resources sustainably typically have effective and trusted monitoring tools (Ostrom 1990, 94).
 These tools are necessary for documenting the fluctuating stock of available resources and the amount appropriated by specific actors.
-They should provide precise, reliable, and trustworthy information to users for them to be able to elaborate norms that ensure the sustainable use of resources.20
+They should provide precise, reliable, and trustworthy information to users for them to be able to elaborate norms that ensure the sustainable use of resources.19

-Three-quarters of our interviewees believe the current monitoring systems for orbital debris are inadequate.
-Several space actors are able to collect data on the position, velocity, and trajectory of large artificial space objects.
-Through their extensive network of sensors and tracking systems, the United States Strategic Command (USSTRATCOM) and the European Union Space Surveillance and Tracking (EU SST) maintain comprehensive catalogs of orbital debris and share data with selected space operators.
-However, the resulting datasets are not systematically verified, shared, and harmonized as no actors are effectively "policing" orbits (Interviewees 7 and 29).
-For example, there is no global authority tasked with the mandate to share information on spacecrafts that have failed to maneuver to a graveyard zone or deorbit into the Earth's atmosphere at the end of their operational life.
+Three-quarters of our interviewees believed that the current monitoring systems for orbital debris are inadequate.
+Several space actors are able to collect data on the position, velocity, and trajectory of large, artificial space objects.
+Through their extensive network of sensors and tracking systems, US Strategic Command and the EU Space Surveillance and Tracking maintain comprehensive catalogs of orbital debris and share data with selected space operators.
+However, the resulting data sets are not systematically verified, shared, and harmonized, as no actors are effectively "policing" orbits (Interviewees 7 and 29).
+For example, no global authority is tasked with the mandate to share information on spacecrafts that have failed to maneuver to a graveyard zone or deorbit into Earth's atmosphere at the end of their operational lives.
 An intergovernmental space traffic management system could be a more robust alternative, but interviewees are skeptical that states would agree to share all their situational awareness data.
-According to interviewees, such mandatory disclosure would face resistance due to state security (Interviewees 8, 9 and 13) and sovereignty (Interviewees 7, 10, 11, 15, 25 and 28) concerns.
+According to interviewees, such mandatory disclosure would face resistance owing to concerns about state security (Interviewees 8, 9, and 13) and sovereignty (Interviewees 7, 10, 11, 15, 25, and 28).

-Some interviewees are more enthusiastic when discussing transnational initiatives, such as the Space Data Association, explaining that these initiatives contribute to the circulation and interoperability of data on space object locations (Interviewee 4, 14, 16 and 27).21 Nevertheless, the data shared by these nonstate actors remains incomplete.
-As some interviewees report, military organizations still work to keep some critical spacecraft information classified, weakening monitoring systems more broadly (Interviewees 9 and 13).
-For instance, Interviewee 9 recalls a government agency filtering the data they were allowed to share with the science community to prevent disclosing a spacecraft's precise position.
+Some interviewees were more enthusiastic when discussing transnational initiatives, such as the Space Data Association, explaining that these initiatives contribute to the circulation and interoperability of data on space object locations (Interviewee 4, 14, 16, and 27).20 Nevertheless, the data shared by these nonstate actors remain incomplete.
+As some interviewees reported, military organizations still work to keep some critical spacecraft information classified, weakening monitoring systems more broadly (Interviewees 9 and 13).
+For instance, Interviewee 9 recalled a government agency filtering the data they were allowed to share with the science community to prevent disclosing a spacecraft's precise position.